VectorInstitute/ai-deployment-bootcamp/reference_implementations/gcp/architectures/offline/README.md

 terraform plan -var-file=../terraform.tfvars
 ```

-Ultimately, trigger the creation of the architecture components by apploying the
+Ultimately, trigger the creation of the architecture components by applying the
 terraform plan:

 ```shell